 The panel was validated in an international collaborative study and the genotypes confirmed by the use of methylation-specific multiplex ligation-dependent probe amplification (MS-MLPA), methylation-specific PCR (MS-PCR), UBE3A sequence analysis, Southern blotting, microsatellite analysis, methylation-sensitive PCR, DHPLC and methylation-specific melting analysis.

-09/140: WHO International Genetic Reference Panel, Prader Willi and Angelman Syndromes, Human gDNAOther genomic reference materials
+09/140: Prader Willi and Angelman Syndromes (WHO)Other genomic reference materials